Skip to main content

 Pulmonary Embolism

-Pulmonary embolism is a blocked artery in your lung.
+A pulmonary embolism refers to a blocked artery in your lung.
 It’s usually caused by blood clots that travel from the leg to the lungs and can be life-threatening.

 About half of people with a pulmonary embolism don’t have symptoms, but people who do may notice: